 - The alpine resort is closed to uphill traffic any time there is an active winch cat operating anywhere in the resort.

-- Anyone seeking to travel uphill is required to check in with Patrol in the basement of the Granite Peaks Lodge for current updates on potential restrictions.
+- Anyone seeking to travel uphill is required to call the trails hotline (206-812-7847) for current updates on potential restrictions.
 Traffic volume, special events, avalanche hazards, and other on-mountain activities will be considered when restricting uphill travel.
-The only exception to this is on-duty employees whose job requires uphill travel.

 - Foot traffic is not permitted at any time within the permit boundary, including the Nordic Center, outside of designated walking areas.
 On-slope events may have designated walking areas.
 See Patrol for details.

 - The Stevens Pass Nordic Center, located five miles east of the summit, accommodates uphill traffic by design for skinning, cross‐country and snowshoes on appropriately designated trails.
 A trail pass from Stevens Pass is required to use the Nordic Center trail system.

 - Snowshoeing within the Nordic Center is restricted to designated snowshoe trails.

 - For a backcountry experience, the Lanham Lake trail is accessible from the Nordic Center parking lot.
 There is no snow control, Patrol, or trail maintenance provided by Stevens Pass in this area.
 Users are advised to be prepared for winter travel in avalanche terrain.
 No Stevens Pass trail pass is required for this trail.

 - Areas adjacent to the Resort boundary, including the Nordic Center, receive no snow control, Patrol, or trail maintenance from Stevens Pass, and use is at one’s own risk.
 This includes out of bounds areas accessible from within the Resort boundary.

 - The US Forest Service provides guided snowshoe tours to the public during the season.
 Contact the Skykomish Ranger District for more information.